kianniek/Green-AR-Route/.gitlab/issue_templates/Yuverta-Issue-Template.md

 # Feature:

 ## Description
-> Description of what this feature intails
+> Description of what this feature entails

 ## Functional Requirements
 > This is to list everything this feature/issue should handle.
 If the requirements spread out to far please consider adding an other feature.